KorfLab/grimoire/TUTORIAL.md

 around these problems.

 + You have worked with FASTA files before
++ You have worked with GFF files before
 + You have used BLAST or similar programs on the command line
 + You can write scripts in Python/Perl to munge files